turbot/tailpipe-docs/docs/reference/glossary.md

 > I have now moved this under reference to match other sites.

 >[!NOTE]
-> This glossary from graze initially covered dev-oriented advanced topics.
+> This glossary from graza initially covered dev-oriented advanced topics.
 We don't have an analog for that elsewhere.
 It's counterpart in Guardrails, also under reference/docs, is conceptual overview for users not devs.
 Maybe this should serve both audiences.
 We don't have prior art for that, but here's a sketch.

 # Glossary